eostitan/resource-usage-oracle/README.md

 1) `docker-compose down`
 2) `rm redis/dump.rdb`

-### TODO
+### LIMITATIONS
-- Add checks to ensure all data made it into immutable blocks?
-- Stress testing by using contract on EOS mainnet?
+- Data submission is on a best efforts basis, confirmed only at the API endpoint.
+There are currently no checks to ensure it was added to an immutable block.